 2.443 Soap Priming ― The act of priming new wood or iron work on the maker’s premises, prior to the delivery in the primed condition.

-2.444 Short Oil ― A low ratio of oil to polyester part in resin in a varnish medium ( see also ‘oil length’ ).
+2.444 Short Oil ― A low ratio of oil to polyester part in resin in a varnish medium ( see ‘oil length’ ).

-2.445 Shot Blasting ― The removal of rust and scale from steel and certain other metal surfaces by a blast of air laden with fine ( metal particles, normally small steel shots ( see ‘blast cleaning’).
+2.445 Shot Blasting ― The removal of rust and scale from steel and certain other metal surfaces by a blast of air laden with fine [metal particles, normally small steel shots ( see ‘blast cleaning’)].

 2.446 Silk Screen Painting ― A method of making repeats of a motif or pattern, the process is controlled by a framed screen of fine mesh ( of silk or similar material ) carrying a transferred masking film into which a design has been previously cut, so that the mesh is exposed only in selected areas.
 The pattern is reproduced by drawing a suitable paint across the screen with a rubber squeezer, which forces the colour through the parts where the mesh is exposed.
 By careful registering, a number of screens can be used in succession over the same design for multiple-colour work.